David Elkind: Publications

-Perhaps Elkind is best known for his popular books, The Hurried Child, The Power of Play, All Grown Up and No Place to Go, and Miseducation.
+Elkind is known for his books, The Hurried Child, The Power of Play, All Grown Up and No Place to Go, and Miseducation.
 Grandparenting: Understanding Today's Children was published in November 1989.
 Parenting Your Teenager and three additional books, Images of the Young Child; Understanding Your Child and a third edition of A Sympathetic Understanding of the Child: Birth to Sixteen appeared in 1993.
 Ties That Stress: The New Family Imbalance was published in 1994.
 A second edition of All Grown Up and No Place to Go and Reinventing Childhood: Raising and Educating Children in a Changing World appeared in 1998.
 A third edition of The Hurried Child came out 2001 and the 25th anniversary edition was published in 2007 along with his newest book The Power of Play: Learning What Comes Naturally.

 Elkind was a contributing editor to Parents Magazine.

 Personal

 Elkind is married to Debbie Elkind, lives on Cape Cod, and has three sons and four grandchildren.
-Elkind enjoys sailing and gardening and has recently taken up pottery.